-GATS was established to standardize Bible School Training throughout the world.
-Every student should have access to a quality training program.
-It does not matter if it is a new work, a nationalized church or a developing nation, GATS provides structure, materials and training to ensure that Bible School administrators, teachers and students are equipped to achieve excellence in education.
+GATS was born to 'level the playing field' when it comes to Bible School Training throughout the world.
+We believe that every student should have access to a quality training program.
+It does not matter if it is a new work or a nationalized church; if it is a third world or first world nation, GATS provides structure, materials and training to ensure that Bible School administrators, teachers and students are offered excellence in training.

-Please go to the GATS website: www.gatsonline.org to discover all that GATS has to offer.
+Please go to the GATS website: www.gatsonline.org to check out the four levels of study and all that GATS has to offer.

-A strength of GATS is the training of faculty.
-Global Educators serve as instructors to train the trainers.
+One of the strengths of GATS is the training of Faculty.
+The Global Educators serve as instructors to 'train the trainers'.